 All in all, I've have less than $500 invested in a fully functional arcade cabinet that now proudly sits in my living room.
 However, I have logged and sweated over 200 hours into the tiny minutia that comes with running such a complex system, like frantic calls and emails to technical support, the endless replacing of broken components, fevered backpedaling from poorly implemented registry hacks, etc.

 Was it worth all the arc burns, splinters and sleepless nights poring over countless forums?
 Absolutely.
 You can't put a price tag on nostalgia, and with limited efforts being put forward to preserve the storied history of video games, I'm glad to be doing my part to educate the next generation of gamer on where it all started.

-Below, you'll find a slideshow of the evolution of my own home arcade cabinet.
 If you're considering building your own, I say get on it.
 There's a strong community out there ready to help and fangirl over the limitless possibilities that are available.
 This one's for you folks, and best of luck!
 Game on!